rootsandberries/rootsandberries.github.io/systrev/zotero_dedup_profile.md

 ---

-### Step 4 Detect and merge duplicates
+### Step 4: Detect and merge duplicates

-* Return to your All Searches folder and click on the NonDUP tag to bring up the possible non-duplicates.
+* Scroll to the bottom of your collection folders and click on Duplicate Items.
-* For anything in this list that is in fact a duplicate, click on the duplicate records using Ctrl click.
-Merge the records by right clicking and choosing Merge Items.
+* Click on the items in the middle pane.
+Merge item records when they appear to be a true duplicate.
+Check for differences in the metadata using the duplicate drop downs next to the fields in the right-hand pane.
+For more information and screenshots, see [this page](https://www.zotero.org/support/duplicate_detection).
-* After de-duplication, the number of items in your All Searches folder should reflect the number of unique items after de-duplication.
-You individual database search folders should have the same number of items as they did originally, unless duplicates within a database search were identified and merged in the deduplication process.
+* After merging, the number of items in your individual database search collections will not have changed, reflecting the original number of records found in that database.
+However, the total number of items in the Zotero library will have declined by the number of duplicates that have been merged.
+Click on the brown My Library collection at the top of your collection folders in the left-hand pane to determine the new total.
+You can always add up the number of items in individual collections and subtract the My Library total to determine how many duplicates were removed.